XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants

-To demonstrate \attack's severity, we present a real-world end-to-end attack in a practical setting~(\autoref{fig:attack}).
-We target GitHub Copilot integrated into VSCode -- a popular AI coding assistant with extensive security safeguards~\cite{copilot2023safeguards}.
-In a Python web application using the Django Framework~\cite{django}, we show how a malicious developer with commit privileges can leverage the \attack to manipulate Copilot into generating code containing an SQL injection vulnerability.
+We demonstrate the severity of XOXO through a practical attack against GitHub Copilot in VS Code, a widely-used assistant with extensive code security safeguards~\citep{copilot2023safeguards}.
+In a Python Django web application, we show how a malicious developer can leverage XOXO to manipulate Copilot into generating a SQL injection vulnerability.

-The victim developer is developing a web-based polls application, implementing a feature request for an endpoint to search questions using a \texttt{ question\_text} parameter.
-Given Django's architecture, the attacker correctly anticipates that the developer will implement this feature in \texttt{ views.py}.
-Knowing that Copilot automatically incorporates context from the entire file, the attacker commits a subtle, semantics-preserving transformation by renaming a global variable from \texttt{ USE\_RAW\_QUERIES} to \texttt{ RAW\_QUERIES}.
-Through prior experimentation, the attacker knows this change triggers Copilot to generate code that uses unsanitized user-supplied input in SQL queries (shown on the right in~\autoref{fig:attack}), whereas it previously suggested secure versions using Django's input sanitization (shown on the left in~\autoref{fig:attack}).
+{\textbf{Scenario.}} A victim developer implements a feature to search questions using a \texttt{ question\_text} parameter.
+The attacker, knowing Django's model-view-controller architecture, anticipates that the developer will implement this feature in \texttt{ views.py}.
+Knowing that Copilot automatically incorporates context from the entire file, the attacker commits a subtle, semantics-preserving transformation by renaming a variable from \texttt{ USE\_RAW\_QUERIES} to \texttt{ RAW\_QUERIES}.

+{\textbf{Impact.}} Through prior experimentation, the attacker knows this change triggers Copilot to generate code that uses unsanitized user-supplied input in SQL queries (\autoref{fig:attack}b), whereas it previously suggested secure versions using Django's input sanitization (\autoref{fig:attack}a).
 The figure illustrates how this benign change, once merged into the main branch and pulled by the victim developer, manipulates Copilot into generating vulnerable code.

-To validate the attack's effectiveness and reliability, we tested it across multiple Copilot sessions.
-The assistant consistently generated vulnerable code which can be attributed to Copilot's low temperature setting (0.1).
-The low temperature ensures minimal non-determinism in the generated outputs.
-Through systematic comparison of generations with and without the transformation, we confirmed that the vulnerability appears only when the context is poisoned, establishing \attack as the root cause of the vulnerable output.
-Furthermore, we successfully triggered this vulnerable suggestion even when moving the variable \texttt{ RAW\_QUERIES} to \texttt{ models.py} and merely importing it into the target \texttt{ views.py} file, demonstrating the attack's resilience across file boundaries.
-We verified the functionality of this \attack instance on Copilot versions \texttt{1.239-1.243} and responsibly disclosed the vulnerability to the vendor, who addressed it by the time of this submission.
+{\textbf{Validation.}} We tested this attack across multiple Copilot sessions, with the assistant consistently generating vulnerable code due to its low temperature setting (0.1).
+Systematic comparison confirmed vulnerabilities appear only when context is poisoned, establishing XOXO as the root cause.
+The attack remains effective even when moving the variable to \texttt{ models.py} and importing it, demonstrating resilience across file boundaries.
+We verified the functionality of this XOXO instance on Copilot versions \texttt{ 1.239-1.243} and responsibly disclosed the vulnerability to the vendor, who addressed it by the time of this submission.